 For DIYers who want the easiest way to get their content onto a good-looking design, this is fine.
 But if you’re looking for more flexibility and advanced design customization, you may find this website builder limiting.

 Another unique benefit of Vistaprint is how they customize their product for their existing customers.
-For example, if you’ve ordered a business card with Vistaprint before, they’ll automatically show you themes that match your existing branding when you sign up for their Website Builder.
+For example, if you’ve ordered a business card from their printing service, they’ll automatically show you themes that match your existing branding when you sign up for their Website Builder.

-This is great for DIYers who want their branding to be consistent, but don’t want to have to customize everything on their own.
+This is great for DIYers who want their branding to be consistent, but don’t need infinite customization options that require lots of work.
 It’s an efficient way to get all of your marketing to look “on brand” (AKA the same) without having to shell out a ton of money for a designer to customize everything.

 Another benefit of Vistaprint is their built-in product integrations and features.
-Aside from offering DNS and hosting services, Vistaprint also offers additional functionality that integrate with your website, like ecommerce, analytics, etc.
+Aside from offering DNS and hosting services, Vistaprint also offers additional functionality that integrate with your website, like an eCommerce website, SSL certificate, custom domain, analytics, etc.

 One thing to note here though — to use the integrations, you have to have a paid plan.
 Vistaprint also offers some additional digital marketing products that you can add on separately.